SterneStehen/equipment-maintenance-api/README.md

 The repository uses a domain-oriented layout. `cmd/api` is the executable composition root and `cmd/migrate` is the migration runner.
 Packages under `internal` separate configuration, database, and HTTP infrastructure from the `user`, `equipment`, `workorder`, and `maintenance` domains.
 Handlers own HTTP concerns, services will own business rules, and repositories will own parameterized SQL.

-The implemented HTTP surface is `GET /health`, `POST /api/v1/auth/register`, `POST /api/v1/auth/login`, authenticated `GET /api/v1/users/me`, and administrator-only `GET /api/v1/admin/users`, `GET /api/v1/admin/users/{id}`, and `PATCH /api/v1/admin/users/{id}/role`.
-Equipment and work-order endpoints are added in subsequent phases.
+The implemented HTTP surface is `GET /health`, auth/user endpoints, administrator role endpoints, and authenticated equipment endpoints under `/api/v1/equipment`.
+Work-order endpoints are added in subsequent phases.